ekiro/haps/docs/guide.rst

-The main class :code:`UserModule` takes :code:`IUserService` in the constructor, and thanks to the :code:`@inject` decorator, chaps will create and pass :code:`UserService` instance to it.
+The main class :code:`UserModule` takes :code:`IUserService` in the constructor, and thanks to the :code:`@inject` decorator, haps will create and pass :code:`UserService` instance to it.

-After that, we have to call :code:`autodiscover` method from *chaps*, which scans all modules under given path and configures all dependencies.
+After that, we have to call :code:`autodiscover` method from *haps*, which scans all modules under given path and configures all dependencies.

 Running our application should give following output: